 Content validity.
-Two strategies implemented to improve the content validity of the survey included evaluation of the instrument by an expert and the use of a pilot survey with educators with a background in Nebraska assessment, but ineligible for the study because they served districts outside of Nebraska's 3rd Congressional District.
+Two strategies implemented to improve the content validity of the survey included evaluation of the instrument by an expert and the use of a pilot survey with educators with a background in Nebraska assessment, but ineligible for the study because the served districts outside of Nebraska's 3rd Congressional District.

-An expert in assessment from the Nebraska Department of Education (NDE) was asked to evaluate the survey instrument from Phase I and was given an opportunity to provide written feedback (Creswell, 2005, p.
-165).
+An expert in assessment from the Nebraska Department of Education (NDE) was asked to evaluate the survey instrument from Phase I and was given an opportunity to provide written feedback indicating whether questions were "representative of all questions that could be asked about the content or skills" (Creswell, 2005, p.
+154).
 Revisions to the survey instrument were made per the recommendations of the expert.
 The NDE expert was asked to recommend small, medium, and large public school districts within the 1st and 2nd Congressional Districts that had a history of district-wide engagement in the Nebraska assessment systems to participate in a pilot of the survey instrument for the second strategy.
 Recommendations for educators to be asked to pilot the survey were solicited from NDE because of a need for experience and familiarity of Nebraska assessment procedures.

 Contact information for 60 educators was collected from administrators in the six recommended pilot schools and the web-based survey was distributed using the Qualtrics web-based survey delivery engine for the second validity strategy.
-Ten Nebraska administrators, including superintendents, secondary principals, and elementary principals, and 19 elementary and secondary teachers representative of the curriculum areas of language arts/reading, math, and science reviewed and completed the Phase 1 pilot survey.
+Ten Nebraska administrators, including superintendents, secondary principals, and elementary principals, and 19 elementary and secondary teachers representative of the curriculum areas of language arts/reading, math, and science reviewed and completed the survey.
 The respondents were also asked to provide written comments on the individual survey items in text boxes provided at the end of each survey section and at the end of the survey.